Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 Structurally, a JSON array is just a sequence of entities separated by commas, contained within a pair of square brackets.
 We can define that using the `DelimitedBy` combinator which tries to match the first parser repeatedly separated by the second one.

-Notice how this combinator takes `Parse.Char(',')` instead of simply `','`.
-We could actually have used a more complicated parser in its place, one that doesn't even return a `char` or `string`.
-This is the power of parser combinators — as we're gradually moving up the structure of our data, we're working with parsers of increasingly higher order.

 If you've followed the steps here closely, you probably noticed that the code above doesn't actually compile.
-That's because we're referencing `JsonEntity` which is a parser that we haven't defined yet.
+We're referencing `JsonEntity` which is a parser that we haven't defined yet.
 This is because this grammar rule is recursive — an array can contain any entity, which can be, among other things, an array as well, which can contain any entity, which can be an array, which... you get the point.

-As a temporary solution, we can define a dummy in place of `JsonEntity`, just to make it compile:
+As a temporary solution, we can define a dummy in place of `JsonEntity`, just to make it compile (we will return to it later):

 ```csharp
 internal static class JsonGrammar